BLSQ/openimis-be-qmoney_payment_py/README.md

 # OpenIMIS module: QMoney mobile payment

-This OpenIMIS module, a standalone Django app, allows an enrollment officer to add a new contribution paid by mobile phone via QMoney (a mobile payment provider).
+This OpenIMIS module, a standalone Django app, allows an enrollment officer to add a new contribution (premium) paid by mobile phone via QMoney (a mobile payment provider).

 ## Requirements